DigitalNZ/supplejack/_posts/2014-05-01-development-setup.md

 Once you have installed all the [dependencies](/supplejack/start/dependencies.html) you are now ready to install the rest of the stack.
 As all the components require configuration to interact we strongly recommend that you use the [installation template](https://github.com/DigitalNZ/supplejack_installation) which is a [Rails Application Template](http://guides.rubyonrails.org/rails_application_templates.html) which is provided for Supplejack.

+If you are a Mac user using [Homebrew](http://brew.sh/) we strongly recommend you cleanly run brew doctor before installing.

+`brew update`

+`brew doctor`

+Resolving issues that `brew doctor` picks up will alleviate many problems you might encounter installing Supplejack.

+Please also note there is a known installation issue involving the _ibv8_ gem for Yosemite users.
+We are working to resolve this.

 ## Install the Supplejack Stack

 The Supplejack Stack refers to the Supplejack API, Supplejack Manager and the Supplejack Worker applications.